Easy Banana Bread Recipe

 • Preheat oven to 350 degrees F.

-• Add bananas to the mixture and mush and mix them in using the wooden spoon.
+• Add bananas to the mixture and mush and mix them using the wooden spoon.
 If you have a potato masher, that works well too.
 If using chopped walnuts, stir them in as well.

 • Spoon mixture into a loaf pan (standard size is 8 1/2″ x 4 1/2″).
 Fill loaf pan about 2/3 full to the top.
 This is important as bread will rise during baking and needs some room.
 If you have extra batter, make an additional loaf or muffins.